 How can you change this?
 By using a computer tower support and arm holder.
 Instead of leaving your CPU tucked under your desk with poor access, you could use a computer arm instead.

 The Pricebuster CPU holder does just that.
-It has been ergonomically designed so that you can position your computer in a logical and easy to reach position.
-The height of this product can be adjusted with the quick release lever.
-Moreover, the desk clamp is easy to connect and doesn’t require any screws or drilling.
+It has been ergonomically designed to position your computer in a logical and easy-to-reach position.
+The height of this product can be adjusted with the quick-release lever.
+Moreover, the desk clamp is easy to connect and requires no screws or drilling.

 The attachment plates use universal sizes that will fit a myriad of computers.
 Finally, the arm itself is adjustable and can be moved freely to suit your desk space.
-This product allows you to ergonomically rearrange your desk space.
+This product allows you to rearrange your desk space ergonomically.

 We hope you have found this article enlightening.
 As you can see, there are examples of ergonomic products around us every day.
 We use these products without even realizing and we take for granted their ergonomic qualities and the comfort they provide.

-When you’re next in an office, take a look at the furniture and equipment and assess their ergonomic qualities.
+Next time you’re in the office, look at the furniture and equipment and assess their ergonomic qualities.
 What about your home?
 Is your furniture ergonomic?
-You will be surprised at just how many products there are that have been designed with the end user’s comfort and usability in mind.
-There is no denying that ergonomic product design is hugely important – you must incorporate it into your work so that you can create standout end results.
+You will be surprised at just how many products have been designed with the end user’s comfort and usability in mind.
+There is no denying that ergonomic product design is hugely important – you must incorporate it into your work to create standout end results.

 Take the leap towards superior ergonomic product design